Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Proposed Method

-Our framework is inspired by deep embedded clustering \citep[DEC;][]{xie2016unsupervised}.
-DEC proposes to transform the data $X$ into a latent feature space $Z$ with a nonlinear mapping function $f_\theta : X \longrightarrow Z$, where $\theta$ are learnable parameters.
+Unlike traditional clustering approaches that work with fixed, and often hand-designed features, deep clustering \citep{xie2016unsupervised,ghasedi2017deep,jiang2016variational,chang2017deep,yang2016joint,yang2017towards} transforms the data $X$ into a latent feature space $Z$ with a mapping function $f_\theta : X \longrightarrow Z$, where $\theta$ are learnable parameters.
 The dimensionality of $Z$ is typically much smaller than $X$.
-Then, DEC clusters the data by simultaneously learning a clustering $\Tilde{C}: Z \rightarrow [m]$.
-Note that while $C$ was very hard to learn (due to the high-dimensionality of $X$), learning $\Tilde{C}$ is easier.
-DEC consists of two main stages: (a) a \emph{pretraining} stage, and (b) a \emph{joint representation learning and clustering} stage.
-In the \textit{pretraining} stage, the mapping function $f_\theta$ is pretrained using a denosing stacked autoencoder (SAE).
-The stacked autoencoder learns to reconstruct $X$ through the bottleneck $Z$, i.e., $X \xrightarrow[]{encoder} Z \xrightarrow[]{decoder} X'$.
-We use mean squared error (MSE) as the reconstruction loss function:
+The datapoints are clustered by simultaneously learning a clustering $\Tilde{C}: Z \rightarrow [m]$.While $C$ might have been hard to learn directly (due to the high dimensionality of $X$), learning $\Tilde{C}$ may be easier.

+{\bf Deep Embedded Clustering:} We draw on a particular deep clustering approach: Deep Embedded Clustering \citep[\dec;][]{xie2016unsupervised}.
+Our approach consists of two stages: (a) a \emph{pretraining} stage, and (b) a \emph{joint representation learning and clustering} stage.
+In the \textit{pretraining} stage, a mapping function $f_\theta$ is pretrained using a stacked autoencoder (\sae).
+The \sae learns to reconstruct $X$ through the bottleneck $Z$, i.e., $X \xrightarrow[]{\mathit{encoder}} Z \xrightarrow[]{\mathit{decoder}} X'$.
+We use mean squared error (MSE) as the reconstruction loss:

 The encoder parameters are used to initialize the mapping function $f_\theta$.